sjbrown/1kfa/mod_guide_gm.md

    each card, remove any cards that are not intended for the current Chapter.
  * Have a small stack of index cards for foes and hazards.

+Like during Dramatic Action, when a player resolves a move with an ✗, the GM will draw 2 cards from the GM Combat Move Deck and choose 1 to invoke.
+Using them is a bit more straightforward, as there are no skull cards.

+ 1. Deal damage / Expend stamina & reshuffle this deck.
+ 1. Use a special ability / attack & reshuffle this deck.
+ 1. Reinforcement - a new threat appears
+ 1. Disarm - a PC's weapon or item is damaged, stolen, or has a magical charge wasted
+ 1. Imperiled Beloved - an NPC or Macguffin is endangered by one of the threats.
+If the threat is not engaged this round that beloved is forfeited.
+ 1. Tactical Advance - place two tokens on threat card(s), indicating a level of disadvantage any player faces when dealing with that threat (max of 2 per card)
+ 1. Echo the Mythic Fear - a foe takes on a terrifying aspect or makes a baneful promise. place a red token on a player's deckahedron, indicating a disadvantage that must be taken on their next flip.
+ 1. Glory in the Violence - a foe rallies its allies against the party.
+Add 1 stamina to each of the arrayed threats, but add one gray progress and a token to the glorying foe so that the next PC to act against it takes an advantage.
+ 1. (only in some chapters) Separation Trigger - targetted PC can not act for 1 round
+ 1. (only in some chapters) Revelation Trigger - temptation - targetted PC gets a threat called "tempted" (infinite stamina) put on them, subsequently, they can only defy danger until they hit ✔✔.
+ 1. (only in some chapters) Reunion Trigger - the father or family held hostage

 Take a number index cards.
 By default, take one fewer than the number of PCs.
 Each card represents a foe or hazard.
 More can be added by spending Shadow Points, per the table below.

-The combat interlude can include a mix of foes and hazards.
+The combat interlude can include a mix of foes and hazards, categorically called "threats".
 Foes are NPCs or monsters intending to harm the PCs.
 Hazards are aspects of the environment that threaten the PCs (eg, fire, collapsing ceilings, toxic mud, panicked crowd).
 There must be at least one foe in a combat interlude.

 Remember to let the fiction lead.
 Start with what the scene promises: cultists, the ogre, the collapsing bridge, the whispering glyphs.